 What is the average business gas bill in the UK?

-UK business energy statistics from Bionic reveal the average cost of business gas ranges from £84 to £472 a month.
+UK business energy statistics reveal that the average cost of business gas can range from £30 to £473 a month.
 Factors that can affect the cost of gas for businesses include the size of the building, the type of industry, and the number of employees.

-UK average business gas cost by business size
+What is the UK average business gas cost by business size?

-A breakdown of the average cost of business gas for a micro, small, medium and large business
+Average cost of business gas for a micro, small, medium and large business (March 2025)

-Large businesses can expect to pay over five-and-a-half times more on their gas bill than micro-businesses, at £5,663 and £1,013, respectively.
-Even the annual business gas bills of small businesses (£2,046) double that of micro companies.
+Very large businesses can expect to pay over 15 times more on their gas bill than micro-businesses, at £5,674.29 and £356.10, respectively.
+Even the annual business gas bills of small businesses (£949.98) are just under triple that of micro-companies.

 Compare gas deals today to find out if you’re getting the best price for your business.

-UK average business gas cost by region in 2024
+What is the UK average business gas cost by region?

 The most expensive UK region for commercial gas is the South West, with businesses paying £2,720 annually on average.
 This compares to the lowest average cost in the West Midlands, at £2,564 per year – a 6% gap between the highest and lowest regions.